More open = more sales.

-This all but guarantees that your readers open your next emails as soon as they receive them.
+This almost guarantees your readers open your next emails as soon as they receive them.

-Protip: Use Sumo’s FREE autoresponder feature to make it super simple to execute this point.
+Pro tip: Use Sumo’s FREE email automation feature to make it super simple to execute this tip.

-You can create this same type of buzz for your product using email instead.
+You can create this same buzz for your product using email instead.